 While completing your academic year, you will work remotely with your co-founders and mentors to start building your venture.
 You participate in online classes and have a number of checkpoints where you can pitch for seed capital.

-During Phase II, you work full-time on your venture while attending exclusive networking events and over 100 hours of tailored classes.
+During Phase II, you work full-time on your venture while attending exclusive networking events and over 100 hours of founder development workshops and classes.
 There will also be pitch opportunities with top VCs and angel investors.
 By the end of the program you will have a larger and more diverse network — one that is committed to you and your business.

-The Next 36 classes are delivered by internationally acclaimed faculty and Canadian business leaders, directed by Ajay Agrawal, one of the University of Toronto's top-rated professors at the Rotman School of Management.
+The Next 36 classes are delivered by top entrepreneurs and internationally acclaimed faculty and Canadian business leaders, directed by Ajay Agrawal, one of the University of Toronto's top-rated professors at the Rotman School of Management.
 The courses will provide you with a strong foundation in startup strategy and tactics, and expose you to new ways of thinking about problems and opportunities.

 Although the program ends, you are forever part of The Next 36 alumni community.
 Every few months we hold special events for alumni, where you can network with your peers and entrepreneurs from other years.

 We'll be visiting campuses across Canada to give you a chance to ask us and our alumni questions.
-Join us at your campus:
+Stay tuned for the announcements of the 2015 Tour.

 Finalists from across the country converge in Toronto for an intense weekend of interviews, workshops, speakers and idea generation.
 The Next 36 Selection Committee will choose 36 entrepreneurs to accept into the program.
 These 36 founderts are assigned alumni mentors and will ideat, iterate and finalize co-founder teams over the next 6 weeks.Watch What It's Like

 You will present an update on your venture's progress and receive feedback from your mentors and advisors.